Vegan Potato Casserole | Creamy & Hearty

 • Notes

 • Missing an ingredient?
 No problem!
-Below you’ll find a substitution table with alternatives for the listed ingredients!
+The recipe includes a substitution table with alternatives to the ingredients listed here!

 Kennst Du schon?

-Organic cashew butter (200 g)
+Organic cashew butter (200g)

-Sale price€6,99
+Offer price€6,99

 €34,95 /kg

-Sale price€6,99
+Offer price€6,99

 €34,95 /kg